The COVID-19 Global Response Index

 *Given data limitations with respect to contact tracing, Taiwan’s and South Korea’s successes are not adequately captured in the Index, but both are notable leaders in this regard and in overall management of the pandemic.
 Several countries that employed advanced and aggressive contact tracing or other measures mitigated their need to implement other major COVID-19-specific policies, as seen in their low case rates.
 The Index adjusts for these outliers.
 Please refer to the methodology for further detail.

-Overall Funding and Mechanism of Financial Support Matters
+Overall Funding and the Structure of Financial Support Mechanisms Matter

-Financial support to companies—enabling them to keep workers on the payroll—and relatively strong worker wage support have helped to mitigate COVID-19’s economic fallout, notably in Japan, New Zealand, Germany and Australia.
+Financial support to companies—enabling them to keep workers on the payroll—and relatively strong worker wage support have helped to mitigate COVID-19’s economic fallout, notably in Denmark, Iceland, New Zealand, Saudi Arabia, and Switzerland.
 These countries took both assertive action on the public health response and also passed considerable economic support to mitigate economic shocks, elevating their scores overall.

-Misinformation and Press Limitations Associated with Poor COVID-19-related Outcomes
+Misinformation and Press Limitations are Associated with Poor COVID-19-related Outcomes

-While not causal, the majority of countries whose leaders have engaged in the spread of misinformation and have limited press freedom with respect to COVID-19 are among those with the highest case rates, notably the U.S., Turkey, Russia, and Iran.
+While not causal, the majority of countries whose leaders have engaged in the spread of misinformation and have limited press freedom with respect to COVID-19 were among those with the highest case rates, notably the U.S., Iran, Hungary, Brazil, Mexico, and the U.K.

 Challenges with Data from China

-While China scores near the top in terms of COVID-19 status, having relatively low case and death rates, as reported by the Central Government.
-However, China scores near the bottom in the Index in terms of policy.
-Failure for Chinese authorities to consistently report data on key metrics, such as testing, as compared with other countries, as well as limited transparency on other metrics, results in data gaps contributing to a low overall policy score.
+While China scores near the top in terms of COVID-19 status, having relatively low case and death rates, as reported by the Central Government, it scores near the bottom in the Index in terms of policy.
+Failure of Chinese authorities to consistently report data on key metrics, such as testing, as compared with other countries, as well as limited transparency on other metrics, results in data gaps contributing to a low overall policy score.
 The gap is exacerbated by China scoring particularly low on the fact-based communications measure, which includes measuring press limitations on covering the pandemic.
+The Index policy score aims to evaluate a country’s range of policies.
+While that is often tied closely to the current status of COVID-19 in a country (the number of cases), it is not always so, as policy and capacity and other factors, including proximity to countries with major COVID-19 outbreaks, all impact the state of coronavirus in a country.

 Disproportionate Socio-economic Impacts Warrant Further Study